telerik/blazor-docs/components/treelist/data-binding/load-on-demand.md

     // load on demand through the event async Task OnExpand(TreeListExpandEventArgs<Employee> args)
     {
-        if (args.Expanded && // the item got expanded
-            args.Item.HasChildren && // it is marked as having children
-            (args.Item.DirectReports == null || args.Item.DirectReports.Count == 0) // there are no child items
+        if (args.Item.HasChildren && // it is marked as having children (args.Item.DirectReports == null || args.Item.DirectReports.Count == 0) // there are no child items
             )
         {